Understanding the origins of our anatomy

 Part Two will take place six months later in Göttingen, led by Henry Klessen.
 Two days will be split between visiting the Blechschmidt and Blumbach Collections at the University to discuss some of the 60 incredibly detailed largescale 3D embryo reconstructions.
 The remaining time will be spent at the Best Western Hotel Am Papenberg for lectures, practicals and discussion.
 Henry will explore the journey to walking upright, combining medical knowledge with the principles of human differentiation and their connection with osteopathic principles.
-Marc Vuffray, a professor at the Swiss School of Osteopathy will join the team
+Part 2 will be supported by Professor Schultz of Göttingen University.

 In conclusion we hope those attending will find the beautiful fluid interaction of embryonic tissues responding to the needs of adjacent physiology in order to meet the growing demands of the whole embryo absolutely awe inspiring.
 A fluid harmony and true cooperation within the whole mechanism – an osteopathic aspiration that deepens our ability to connect with the regenerative powers of these forces.

 As Arthur Diekman said, “Structure is a slow process of long duration.”

 |Eligibility:||Module 2 + 2 other Pathway courses **|

 |CPD:||16 hours (each course)|

 What our students said about the Blechschmidt Museum in Göttingen

 As this is a new course, we include what our students thought about the Blechschmidt exhibition a visit to which forms part of the second portion of this course.